ArmaLite AR-7: Operation

-The AR-7 functions as a simple or plain blowback semi-automatic.
-The AR-7 is a light firearm with heavy bolt and twin recoil springs.
+The AR-7 functions as a simple blowback semi-automatic.
+The AR-7 is a light firearm with a heavy bolt and twin recoil springs.

 Aftermarket modifications

 The fact that both the barrel and stock are detachable has led to a plethora of after-market accessories, similar to those available for the Ruger 10/22.
 Barrels, stocks, and grips, of varying finishes and utility, can be added to the rifle.
 These include collapsible stocks, wire-framed stocks, pistol grips, flash suppressors, shrouded barrels, high-capacity magazines, telescopic sights, reflex 'red dot' sights and other occasionally fanciful-looking hardware, some at a cost greater than the rifle itself.
 Such accessories often make it impossible to use the original floating stock for storage of modified parts.

 The current Henry U.S. Survival AR-7 has a 3/8" scope sight rail integral with the receiver to accept standard Weaver-style "Tip-Off" rings.
 For earlier makes, B Square supplied the Charter Arms AR-7 Explorer Scope Mount Base, an accessory bracket with a 3/8" rail.
 The base attached by the receiver side plate screw (the Charter Arms side plate screw is longer than that of the ArmaLite).
 This base can be used on the ArmaLite and the Charter Arms Explorer rifles and the Charter Arms Explorer II pistol.
 However, with the base in place, the rifle receiver will no longer fit the recess in the stock for storage.
 (The B Square Charter Arms AR-7 base is not needed on the Henry version and will not fit the Henry receiver.)

 Apart from the highly modified AR-7 Israeli survival rifles, most AR-7 models lack provision for a carry sling.
 AR-7 owners have adapted slings designed for use on guns without modification, such as universal shotgun slings designed to cup the shotgun buttstock at the rear and clamp to the barrel or magazine tube at the front.
 Given the light weight of the AR-7, 2.5 pounds, a proper length of parachute cord with a slip knot at either end can be used as a sling or lanyard.